hafiz-muhammad/fedora-i3-config/README.md

 - [Pip](https://developer.fedoraproject.org/tech/languages/python/pypi-installation.html) - Pip is the package installer for Python.
 You can use pip to install packages from the Python Package Index and other indexes.
 - [Ruby](https://pypi.org/project/ruby/) - A tool for translating text from source grammar to target grammar (context-free) with corresponding dictionary.
 - [Node.js](https://developer.fedoraproject.org/tech/languages/nodejs/nodejs.html) - Open-source cross-platform server-side JavaScript runtime environment.

+## Compositor
+- [Picom](https://github.com/yshui/picom) - A lightweight compositor for X11.

+## Web Browsers
 - [Firefox](https://www.mozilla.org/en-US/firefox/new/) - A free and open-source web browser developed by the Mozilla Foundation.
+No shady privacy policies or back doors for advertisers.
+Just a lightning fast browser that doesn’t sell you out.
-- [Brave](https://brave.com/) - Brave is a free and open-source web browser developed by Brave Software, Inc. based on the Chromium web browser.
+- [Brave](https://brave.com/) - The Brave browser is a fast, private and secure web browser for PC, Mac and mobile.

-- [VSCodium](https://vscodium.com/) - Binary releases of VS Code without MS branding/telemetry/licensing.
+## Text Editors & IDEs
 - [Helix](https://github.com/helix-editor/helix) - A post-modern modal text editor.
 - [nano](https://www.nano-editor.org/) - GNU nano is a small editor for on the terminal.

-## Compositor
-- [Picom](https://github.com/yshui/picom) - A lightweight compositor for X11.
+- [VSCodium](https://vscodium.com/) - Binary releases of VS Code without MS branding/telemetry/licensing.
+- [Geany](https://src.fedoraproject.org/rpms/geany) - Geany is a small and fast integrated development environment with basic features and few dependencies to other packages or Desktop Environments.

 ## Optimization
 - [TLP](https://linrunner.de/tlp/) - Optimize Linux Laptop Battery Life